ConsHack/conshack-api/README.md

 + ElasticSearch: https://github.com/docdis/learn-elasticsearch
    + esta: https://github.com/dwyl/esta (*ultra-simple ElasticSearch node.js driver*)

-If you have any ideas, suggestions, feature requests or spot an issue/bug that needs to be fixed,
+If you have any ***ideas***, suggestions, feature requests or spot an issue/bug that needs to be fixed,
 ***please submit an issue***:
 https://github.com/ConsHack/conshack-api/issues